 Permits and Inspections Overview

-Effective July 1, 2018, the West County EMS & Fire Protection District adopted the 2018 International Building Code, 2018 International Existing Building Code and the 2018 International Fire Code.
-Please see below for more details
+Effective August 1, 2021, the West County EMS & Fire Protection District adopted the 2021 International Building Code, 2021 International Existing Building Code, 2021 International Fire Code and the 2021 West County Overarching Building & Fire Code.
+Please see below for more details.

 ***NOTE*** All blue hyperlinked text are links to other pages in this website or to external websites.
 Please left click on the blue hyperlinked text to follow the relevant links.